About Search Network campaigns in the new AdWords experience

 - You only want to reach customers searching for your specific product or service

 If you also want to reach customers when they visit sites across the web, consider creating a Search Network campaign with Display Expansion.

 Goals for Search Network campaigns

-When creating a Search Network campaign, you can select a goal for your campaign based on the actions you’d like your customers to take.
-If you choose to use a goal, you’ll see recommendations for features and settings that can help you meet your campaign's specific marketing objective.
+To create a Search Network campaign, begin by selecting a goal based on the actions you’d like your customers to take.
+Your campaign goal will optimize the features and settings in your campaign to help you meet your campaign's marketing objective.